University of Wisconsin-Madison: Supplemental Essays 2023-24

 Tell us why you decided to apply to the University of Wisconsin-Madison.
 In addition, please include why you are interested in studying the major(s) you have selected.
 If you selected undecided, please describe your areas of possible academic interest.
 (650 words max)

-This is a two-parter for prospective Badgers, where you are tasked with presenting a compelling case as to:
+Prospective Badgers face a two-parter here.
+You are tasked with presenting a compelling case as to:

 1) Why you want to attend UW-Madison.